Last modified 1 year

 - LCD display and touch screen optional

-The CO₂ meter with Wifi is composed of only two components, low cost and easy to source:
+The CO2 Easy meter is composed of only two components, low cost and easy to source:

-- Module NodeMCU, Wemos D1 Mini or similar, with microcontroller ESP8266 with built-in Wifi
+- Plate NodeMCU, Wemos D1 Mini or similar, with microcontroller ESP8266 with built-in Wifi

-- Sensor CO₂ MH-Z19B or Senseair S8 (There are other sensors available and supported by this project such as the MH-Z14A, the Cubic CM1106, among others).
+- Sensor CO₂ MH-Z19B or Senseair S8 (there are other sensors available and supported by this project such as the MH-Z14A or the Cubic CM1106, among others).

 I have chosen low cost components to build the carbon dioxide meter, in order to keep the price very low.